 Osprey, REI, and Gregory have so far dominated our picks, but Patagonia has a little something different to offer in their Terravia (formerly called the "Altvia") collection, which ranges in capacity from 14 to 36 liters.
 The 28-liter model strikes us as the most versatile, with a ventilated mesh backpanel for airflow, lightly padded shoulder straps and hipbelt (the latter of which has pockets), included rain cover, and enough capacity to pull double duty for ultralight overnights—all at under 2 pounds.
 We also like the streamlined lid design—rare on a pack of this capacity—which opens wide for easy access to gear but can be cinched securely via a drawcord and buckle system.

 As we’ve come to expect from Patagonia, the Terravia is well built with durable materials, reasonably water-resistant with a PU coating and PFC-free DWR (plus the aforementioned rain cover), and looks good to boot.
-Climbers in particular will like the tall and narrow shape that sits close to the back, which makes it a viable option for approaches or following multi-pitch routes.
+Climbers, in particular, will like the tall and narrow shape that sits close to the back, which makes it a viable option for approaches or following multi-pitch routes.
 All that said, Patagonia did minimize the cushioning along the waistbelt and shoulder straps to shave weight, which means comfort will suffer under heavy loads and over longer distances.
 In addition, the hipbelt pockets are not large enough to accommodate a smartphone, which for us is a major oversight.
-But if you’re intentional about packing and don’t mind keeping your phone tucked away, the Terravia 28L is another thoughtfully made and versatile choice.
+But if you’re intentional about packing and don’t mind keeping your phone tucked away or in your pants pocket, the Terravia 28L is another thoughtfully made and versatile choice.

 See the Patagonia Terravia 28L